josebastiase/RHEA/README.md

 The RHEA files for this scenario are found in `test/tests/terzaghi/`.
 There are three important files:

-1.-  `test/tests/terzaghi/Workflow_TerzaghiImportData.ipynb`.
+1.  `test/tests/terzaghi/Workflow_TerzaghiImportData.ipynb`.
 This is a [Jupyter notebook](https://jupyter.org/) that creates files that define the hydraulic conductivity, porosity, bulk modulus and shear modulus throughout the Terzaghi soil sample.
 In this case, these properties are homogeneous.
 The files created are `K.data`, `p.data`, `L.data` and `G.data` (which are part of this repository, so you don't need to create them yourself).

-2.- `test/tests/terzaghi/TerzaghiImportData.i`.
+2. `test/tests/terzaghi/TerzaghiImportData.i`.
 This is the RHEA input file.
-Run it using the `rhea-opt` executable you created during compilation: `rhea-opt -i TerzaghiImportData.i`.
+Run it using the `rhea-opt` executable you created during compilation: `../../../rhea-opt -i TerzaghiImportData.i`.

-3.- `test/tests/terzaghi/plot_results.py`.
+3. `test/tests/terzaghi/plot_results.py`.
 This is a python file that plots the results, demonstrating agreement between RHEA and the analytical formulae derived by Terzaghi:

 ![Image](test/tests/terzaghi/terzaghi_p.png)

 ### Consolidation of a heterogeneous sample

-This is a heterogenous model where the Terzaghi's problems is applied in one dimensional sample.
+The Terzaghi consolidation problem may be generalised to hterogeneous, layered samples.
 The aim is to test Rhea's import data material properties with different layers and sharp gradients.
 Contrasting values of hydraulic conductivities are considerated

 | Parameter | Symbol | Value | Unit |
 | :--- | :---: | :---:         |:---|
 | Hydraulic conductivity layer 1 | k | 1.0E-4  | m/s |
 | Hydraulic conductivity layer 2 | k | 1.0E-8  | m/s |

 The RHEA files for this scenario are found in `test/tests/terzaghi_layers/`.
-There are three important files:
+There important files are:

-1.-  `test/tests/terzaghi/Workflow_TerzaghiImportDataLayers.ipynb`.
-[Jupyter notebook](https://jupyter.org/) that creates the files containig the different properties that are going to be allocated by RHEA.
+1.  `test/tests/terzaghi_layers/Workflow_TerzaghiImportDataLayers.ipynb`.
+[Jupyter notebook](https://jupyter.org/) that creates the files containing the sptially-varying properties that are going to be used by RHEA.
 The files created are `K.data`, `p.data`, `L.data` and `G.data`.

-2.- `test/tests/terzaghi/TerzaghiImportDataLayers.i`.
+2. `test/tests/terzaghi_layers/TerzaghiImportDataLayers.i`.
 This is the RHEA input file.
-Run it using the `rhea-opt` executable you created during compilation: `rhea-opt -i TerzaghiImportData.i`.
+Run it using the `rhea-opt` executable you created during compilation: `../../../rhea-opt -i TerzaghiImportDataLayers.i`.

-3.- `test/tests/terzaghi/plot_results.py`.
-This is a python file that plots the results, demonstrating agreement between RHEA and the semi analytical solution derived by (Hickson et al., 2009).

 ![Image](test/tests/terzaghi_layers/TerzaghisImportDataLayers.png)